ManujDA/Call-Centre-Data-Analysis-Dashboard/README.md

    - Average call duration: 224.92 seconds

 2. **Agent Performance Quadrant**:
-   - Comparison of agents based on calls answered, issues resolved, and average handle time.
+   - Comparison of agents based on calls answered, issues resolved and average handle time.

 3. **Call Analysis**:
-   - Call distribution by time, topics, and agents.
+   - Call distribution by time, topics and agents.
    - Identification of high-traffic periods and popular call topics.

 4. **Customer Satisfaction**:
-   - Overall rating of 3.40 out of 5.
+   - Overall rating of 3.4 out of 5.

 5. **Visual Elements**:
    - Interactive bar charts for agent and topic analysis.